 - Sometimes the other does.

+But the key is mutual contribution — not exact equality.
 When both partners feel seen, valued, and invested, the relationship thrives.

 7. Learn to Ride the Waves Together